Best Newegg Black Friday Deals 2019

 The Gigabyte X570 Aorus Elite board supports both 3rd and 2nd Gen Ryzen chips as well as Ryzen chips with Radeon Vega Graphics.
 It works with RGB Fusion via a series of LEDs throughout the board.
 It's available on Newegg with a $20 rebate card, taking the final price down to $149.View Deal

 The EVGA GeForce RTX 2080 XC2 Ultra card comes with 8GB of GDDR6 and features RGB LEDs.
 This card usually retails for over $800.
 To get this deal, you'll need the promo code VGAPCJP535.
-There's an additional $40 rebate card, taking the total price down to $679.View Deal
+There's an additional $40 rebate card, taking the total price down to $639.View Deal

 ASRock Radeon RX 5700 XT 8 GB Taichi: was $479, now $439